dillondiatlo/portfolio/content/_index.md

           date_start: '2024-01-23'
           date_end: '2024-04-17'
           description: |2-
-              700+ hours of a fully-immersive data science program.
+              Completed 700+ hours of expert-led instruction in machine learning and statistical analysis, as well as hands-on learning in predictive modeling, data visualization, and AI fundamentals.

               * 24 labs
               * 6 presentations